 4.1 General

 The measurement of atmospheric humidity, and often its continuous recording, is an important requirement in most areas of meteorological activity.
 This chapter deals with the measurement of humidity at or near the Earth’s surface.
 There are many different methods in use, and there is extensive literature on the subject.
-An old but still useful wide-ranging account of is given in Wexler (1965).
+Accounts of techniques are given in Burt (2012), Harrison (2014) and Sonntag (1994).
+An older but still useful wide-ranging account of many measurement principles is given in Wexler (1965).

 4.1.1 Definitions

-efinitions of the most frequently used quantities in humidity measurements are as follows
+Definitions of the most frequently used quantities in humidity measurements are as follows.
+Further definitions are found in Annex 4.A.

 Mixing ratio r: ratio between the mass of water vapour and the mass of dry air;